DeViL303/MultiServer3-NautilusFork/README.md

 - SDCs are small XML based files used for storing scene information.
 - Usage: Fill out the fields and click create.
 If you want to create an encrypted SDC in one step, enable the toggle switch.
 - Whether you choose to encrypt it or not, The SHA1 of the plaintext file will be shown when you click create.
 This is what becomes the encryption key.
-- Choose Offline mode to exlude the archive element from the the SDC.
-These are suitable for using with HDK builds.
+- Choose Offline mode to exclude the archive element from the SDC.
+These offline SDCs in plaintext form are suitable for using with HDK builds and local files so no archive download needed.
-- The created file will have the name autofilled to match the sdat name in the archive element.
+- The created file will have the name autofilled to match the sdat name in the archive element if there is one.
 - The SDC Content box will show the generated SDC for review.
 - Use the clear button to revert all fields to default before creating a new SDC.